MicrosoftDocs/security/zero-trust/develop/identity.md

 - **Organizations are rolling out strong auth**.
 IT administrators expect to be able to set polices requiring multi-factor authentication and passwordless FIDO2 devices.
 - **Organizations are blocking legacy protocols and APIs**.
 This includes blocking older authentication protocols such as "*Basic authentication*" and requiring modern protocols like **OpenID Connect** and **OAuth 2.0**.
 Microsoft [announced an end of life of June 30, 2022](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/update-your-applications-to-use-microsoft-authentication-library/ba-p/1257363) for Azure Active Directory (Azure AD) Graph and the legacy Azure Active Directory Authentication Library (ADAL).
 Organizations are ensuring applications they depend on are prepared.

-## Top best practices for developing with Zero Trust
+## Top recommendations for Zero Trust

+The following best practices are key to keeping your apps secure.
+We have also published a [whitepaper]() that walks through these best practices and more in a comprehensive way.
+In addition, we have a guide that maps features of the Microsoft identity platform to the principles of Zero Trust.

 **Use a trusted, standards-based authentication library.** Using a library will save you the time of developing a solution on your own.
 But more importantly, it will stay up to date and be responsive to the latest technologies and threats.
 Microsoft provides several authentication libraries, including the [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview), [Microsoft Identity Web authentication library](/azure/active-directory/develop/microsoft-identity-web), and the [Azure SDKs for managed identities](/azure/active-directory/managed-identities-azure-resources/qs-configure-sdk-windows-vm#azure-sdks-with-managed-identities-for-azure-resources-support).
 These give you access to features such as conditional access, device registration and management, and the latest innovations such as passwordless and FIDO2 authentication without needing to write any extra code.